unff/coursePlanner/README.md

 DONE: Add a third bag div and test.
 DONE: figured out the stupid spacers without breaking EVERYTHING.
 Now I need to get rid of them once a course is populated.
 DONE: FUCKING SPACERS - GET RID OF THEM ONCE POPULATED
-NEXT: Spacers should not be draggable! allow only 3 per left-hand container
+DONE: Spacers should not be draggable!
+NEXT: Move all data to the service and share it among components. allow only 3 per left-hand container